 How to break up with your girlfriend?
 There is no easy answer to this question.
 No matter how long you’ve been together or what your reasons for parting ways, pulling the plug on a relationship is bound to sting.
 And not just the one who is going to get dumped.

 Even as the preparator of the breakup, you may feel distraught, sad, and riddled with a sense of inexplicable heaviness.
+After all, you are going to break up with girlfriend who loves you.
 While you deal with these emotions and muster the courage to spill the beans, you must also be sensitive toward your girlfriend’s state of mind when she upon learning of your decision to part ways.

 So, you can see how overwhelming ending relationships can be.
 Being mindful of certain breaking up rules can make the situation somewhat easier for both you and your soon-to-be-ex.